DaveHogan/davehogan.github.io/content/posts/development/building-tag-my-map.md

 * **Newly registered domain**

-  The application was blocked by some proxies because it was a newly registered domain.
-I decided on a custom domain to avoid the shared `azurewebsites.net` domain thinking that could be problematic, when in fact a newly registered domain (less than 24 hours in this instance) can rightly be flagged as a risk.
-Fortunately the app worked well on personal mobile devices.
-Whilst was in my prompts did mention it should be mindful of mobile and use responsive design and touch gestures, it wasn't thoroughly tested on mobile devices.
+  The application was blocked by some corporate proxies.
+This is because of a filter that correctly identified that this was a newly registered domain.
+Bad actors often knock up sites on newly registered domains in a disposal fashion for phishing sites.
+Ironically, I decided to invest on a custom domain to avoid proxies potentially blocking sites hosted on the domain `azurewebsites.net`.
+Newly registered domain (less than 24 hours in this instance) can rightly be flagged as a risk.
+Fortunately the app worked well on personal mobile devices as a workaround.
+Whilst in my prompts, I did mention it should be mindful of mobile users and use responsive design, touch gestures etc... it wasn't thoroughly tested on mobile devices.

 * **Locating Countries**